Budapest-Quantum-Computing-Group/piquasso/README.md

 ```
 pip install -e ".[docs]"
 ```
+Additionally, `pandoc` needs to be installed.
+To building the documentation, execute `make html` in the `docs` folder.
+After a successful build, the documentation is available under `docs/_build`.

-and for running files under `benchmarks/` or `scripts/`, please issue
+For running files under `benchmarks/` or `scripts/`, please issue
 ```
 pip install -e ".[benchmark]"
 ```